sorebear/banner-ad-framework/READEME.md

 * All `{{ link(<link-name>, <class-name>) }}Sample Link{{ closeLink() }}` will be rendered as `<span class="<link-name> <class-name>">Sample Link</span>`
 * The class "doubleclick" will be added to the banners.
 * The Enabler script, `<script src="https://s0.2mdn.net/ads/studio/Enabler.js"></script>`, will be included in your document <head>
+* A script containing Click Tags will not be included in the document &lt;head&gt;
 * All Enabler methods will be executed in your Javascript files.

 ### build